mahawiki/BackToBasics-Hacktoberfest/PHP/README.md

 This section is created for beginners who want to start learning PHP Language.

-These PHP basic programs covers most of PHP Fundamentals as well as PHP course in Computer Science(CS) as well as Information Technology(IT) studies.
+These PHP basic programs cover most of PHP Fundamentals as well as PHP course in Computer Science(CS) as well as Information Technology(IT) studies.

 # Steps to run the code samples-